 As insurance companies learn from the claims incurred by a person or group, they annually adjust rates to better reflect their understanding of each group’s situation based on hundreds of data points.
 It’s this and a number of other factors that end up influencing your renewal rate.

 In addition to what insurers can learn from a person or group’s claims in a given plan year, they also consider a range of macroeconomic factors annually.
-These are typically broader trends that affect the entire health insurance industry—like changes in prescription drug costs or government-mandated benefits, such as COVID-19 testing and treatment—as well as needing to meet their own business’s performance goals.
+These are typically broader trends that affect the entire health insurance industry — like changes in prescription drug costs or government-mandated benefits — as well as needing to meet their own business’s performance goals.

 At a high-level then, your renewal rate is reflective of both a range of macroeconomic factors and factors specific to your business (like plan utilization).